A Guide to Middle Eastern Spices for Festive Cooking

 8. Turmeric: The Golden Spice

 Turmeric is well-known for its vibrant yellow color and earthy, slightly bitter flavor.
-It is used extensively in Middle Eastern cuisine to add color and warmth to dishes.
+It is used widely in Middle Eastern foods to add color, taste and vibrancy.

 Uses: Turmeric is used in rice dishes, stews, and soups, imparting a golden hue that is synonymous with Middle Eastern cooking.
 It’s also added to marinades for meats and vegetables.